-I heard him speak at Shop.org in Los Angeles this past week and found his reinvention story uniquely inspiring.
+I heard him speak at Shop.org in Los Angeles and later hosted him as a guest on my podcast and found his reinvention story uniquely inspiring.

 Rhee could re-imagine the brand as a media business that was trapped in apparel clothing.
 He had to create a new retail sales strategy based on his core values of kindness and loyalty.

 He went back to discover why the founder founded the brand in the first place.
 Rhee listened to customers and employees and discovered that the core values that the brand always stood for were friendship, fashion, and fun for women who wanted to be confident.
 He then crafted a vision and asked each employee, “Do you agree?”
 If they didn’t, they had to go.